-In this lesson we consider what borrowing is and how it can be used to help us manage money well both within our personal lives and in wider society.
-We explore the different kinds of borrowing available including loans, overdrafts and credit, and what each is used for.
-We also learn about interest rates and the implications of short, medium and long term borrowing in relation to a range of situations.
+In this lesson, we will consider what borrowing is and how it can be used to help us manage money well both within our personal lives and in wider society.
+We will explore the different kinds of borrowing available including loans, overdrafts and credit, and what each is used for.
+We will also learn about interest rates and the implications of short, medium and long term borrowing in relation to a range of situations.

-In this lesson we explore what saving means and how different kinds of savings products help us manage our money well.
+In this lesson, we will explore what saving means and how different kinds of savings products help us manage our money well.
 We consider the pros and cons of different approaches to savings and investments with different levels of risk and reward.

-This lesson explores citizens as consumers, including the rights and responsibilities we have and what consumer choice is.
-We look at the rules and laws that apply to the buying and selling of goods and the role of trading standards.
-We then explore whether the increased use of online shopping has led to companies and individuals taking greater advantage of consumers.
+In this lesson, we will explore citizens as consumers, including the rights and responsibilities we have and what consumer choice is.
+We will look at the rules and laws that apply to the buying and selling of goods and the role of trading standards.
+We will then explore whether the increased use of online shopping has led to companies and individuals taking greater advantage of consumers.

 Units in Citizenship